RedrumSherlock/arxiv-agent/README.md

 ## What does it do
 This agent workflow will perform the following steps with one execution:
-1. Use the public arxiv API to load the papers from the last X days, where X is configurable from the .env file
+1. Use the public arxiv API to load papers published within a configurable date range (e.g., 30 to 23 days ago) to allow time for community feedback
 2. Based on the title and abstraction of each paper and the acceptance criteria defined by the user in the .env file, filter out the ones that are clearly not matching using LLM (mini version LLM)
 3. For the rest of papers, give each one of them a score
 4. Pick the top MAX_ITEMS papers, for each one of them